 Indoor light is insufficient for your Jade plant to bloom.
 Besides, ample light also helps to keep the plant healthy and happy.

-If you live in USDA Zones 10-11, it is ideal for keeping them outdoors.
+If you live in USDA Zones 10-11, it is ideal to keep them outdoors.
 However, ensure to bring them indoors during frosty nights.

 Fertilization is key to encouraging blooming in Jade.
 However, you need to avoid fertilizing them when the plant enters dormancy.

-Provide your Jade plant with phosphorous-rich fertilizer to encourage blooming.
+Provide your Jade plant with phosphorous-rich fertilizer or dilute balanced liquid fertilizer to encourage blooming.

 Alternatively, tomato fertilizers are also helpful in encouraging blooming.